Farm Insurance Online :: Calculators

 Commercial policies generally use ex-GST sums insured where input tax credits apply.

-Sheds, workshops, shearing sheds, haysheds, dairies, cool rooms, chemical stores, windmills, tanks.
+Sheds, workshops, shearing sheds, dairies, cool rooms, chemical stores, tanks, windmills.
 Exclude the home (usually on Home/Contents)

 Tractors, headers/combines, sprayers, seeders, balers, augers, generators, pumps.
-Farm Motor items may sit on a separate section
+Farm Motor may be separate

 Toolkits, welders, chainsaws, portable pumps, pressure washers.
 Often under General Property – check limits.